Women's International Bowling Congress: Founding of the WIBC

 The first official meeting of the WNBA was held on October 26, 1917, in St. Louis.
 Forty women from 11 cities attended the meeting and voted on the organization's constitution, bylaws, and first 16-member executive committee.
 The purpose of the organization was agreed to be: To provide, adopt and enforce uniform rules and regulations governing the play of American tenpins; to provide and enforce uniform qualifications for tournaments and their participants; to hold a national tournament, and to encourage good feeling and create interest in the bowling game.

 The WNBA held its first national tournament—today's USBC Queens event—in Cincinnati, Ohio, on March 11 – 12, 1918.

 Past Presidents

 1916 - Catherine Menne was a bowling pioneer.
 She was among the founders and served as the first president of the Women's National Bowling Association (later renamed the Women's International Bowling Congress or WIBC) in 1916.

+6th President: Gladys Banker started in bowling as Sergeant-at-Arms for the City of Geneva, New York Women's Bowling Association.
+She taught children how to bowl.
+Banker went onto become an Officer, then a Director and was elected President 1964-1968 of the New York State's Women's Bowling Association.
+She was also President of the New York State Bowling Council, a life member of the New York State and Finger Lakes Women's Bowling Associations.
+She was honored to become a member of the New York State Hall of Fame and the Maryland State Hall of Fame.
+She moved to West Virginia in 1969 and served as First Vice President then President of the Maryland's Women's Bowling Association, as Charles Town, W. Va did not have a bowling center.

+Banker was elected as the sixth president of the WIBC in its 77-year history, serving in the top post from July 1, 1988, to July 31, 1993.
+First appointed to the WIBC board of directors in 1968, she climbed to become fifth vice president in 1976, second vice president in 1981, and first vice president in 1986.

+In 1994 Gladys died just before she was scheduled to receive the honor of becoming a Member of the National Bowling Hall of Fame, that she so dearly loved.
+She was one of the people instrumental in making the National Bowling Hall of Fame become a reality, by soliciting donations and supporters.
+She was the Director of the National Bowling Hall of Fame for a time.

+Gladys Banker was the only women in bowling history to have ever been President of two different state bowling associations and then go onto become the president of the Women's International Congress.